 Loved ones experience profound grief when a cherished family member dies.
 In some circumstances, the accident that caused the decedent’s death may have arisen due to another party’s negligent behavior or intentionally harmful acts, and the surviving family members want the responsible party to be held liable.
-The attorneys at Arash Law have decades of experience representing clients in wrongful death cases.
-We have recovered over $200 million for our clients throughout California.
+Our reputable and talented attorneys have decades of experience representing clients in wrongful death cases.
+We have recovered over $400 million for our clients throughout California.
 Call (888) 488-1391 to schedule a free consultation during which we can discuss the facts of your case.

 If one of your family members died, you and other surviving relatives would only obtain financial compensation if you prove the decedent’s death was wrongful.
 An experienced attorney can help you establish the facts of your case.
 It can be difficult to establish legal responsibility, and the legal system is complex.
 It may be overwhelming to deal with these legal problems while grieving the loss of your family member.

-The wrongful death attorneys at Arash Law have the knowledge, understanding, and ability to collect documentary evidence for your wrongful death case.
+Arash Khorsandi’s team of wrongful death attorneys at Arash Law has the knowledge, understanding, and ability to collect documentary evidence for your wrongful death case.
 Retaining an experienced wrongful death attorney will enable you to heal from your grief while a legal professional handles your case.

 What Must You Do to Prove a Wrongful Death Case?